krasimir/evala/README.md

 * `Ctrl` + `Shift` + `Alt` + `h` - Split horizontally
 * `Ctrl` + `Shift` + `Alt` + `w` - Close terminal

+### Using a custom forecast data provider

+In the settings page you may set your own data provider for the forecast.
+The JSON should look like [this file]().

 ## Misc

 * [Introductory blog post](http://krasimirtsonev.com/blog/article/meet-evala-your-terminal-in-the-browser-extension)